shahanakattil/ai-in-a-day/01-aml-model-training/README.md

 1. Open the [Azure Portal](https://portal.azure.com) and sign-in with your lab credentials.

-2. In the list of your recent resources, locate the Azure Machine Learning workspace, select it, and then select `Launch studio`.
-If you are prompted to sign-in again, use the same lab credentials you used at the previous step.
+2. Navigate to All Resources and locate the Azure Machine Learning workspace, select and then click on `Launch studio`.
+If you are prompted to sign-in again, use the same lab credentials you used to login to Azure portal.
+Close the welcome pop-up if any.

     ![Open Azure Machine Learning Workspace](./media/start-aml-workspace.png)